agilie/AGMobileGiftInterface/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+The developers of Agilie team would like to offer you our new lightweight open-source library called AGMobileGiftInterface.
+This library simplifies interaction with GIF images and can be easily integrated into your project.

+When can you use AGMobileGiftInterface?
+Use our library if you need to show a GIF image after performing a certain pre-specified action.
+AGMobileGiftInterface can also be helpful for creating animated greetings, designing splash screens or loading, upgrading and supplementing online games as well as in other similar cases.
+Our library helps you achieve the desired result in an easy way with as little lines of code as possible.

+# How does it work?

+After an animated picture has been played, the controller managing it closes.
+And if you want to add a new image, just put it into the project and provide the GIF path as parameter and call method show.

+## Usage

+CocoaPods is the recommended way to add DisPlayer to your project:

+ 1. Add a pod entry for AGMobileGiftInterface to your Podfile pod 'AGMobileGiftInterface'
+ 2. Install the pod(s) by running pod installation.

 ## Requirements

+AGMobileGiftInterface works on iOS 8.0+ and is compatible with ARC projects.
+It depends on the following Apple frameworks, which should already be included with most Xcode templates:
+You will need LLVM 3.0 or later in order to build “DisPlayer”

 ## Installation